 I am by no means a scholar.
 However, I do have a keen interest in Church history and a passion for weird theories.
 It occurred to me that the aforementioned shifts have resulted in a net loss and a net gain of something enormously significant to the church.
 At the council of Nicaea, the Church gained respectability but lost its simplicity and doctrinal purity.
 When Luther posted his theses, the Church gained a much-needed anchor (biblical truth) but lost its unity, cohesiveness and eventually its authority.

 As the modern church shifts due to technological, social and political changes Christians have no control over, we are in danger of losing important things we do have control over.
 One of those things is community.
 The sense of community the early church experienced was the beacon that drew both gentiles and Jews into a life-changing relationship with Jesus.
 It was community that fueled the evangelistic fire of the early Church (Acts 2:42-47)

 The church is losing community because Christians have adopted a non-biblical view of the Christian concept of hospitality.
 This is doubtless due to the influence of wildly popular cable channels like Food Network and HGTV.
 These networks have drilled into us that hospitality is simply preparing tasty food and decorating our homes in an appealing manner.
-Hospitality is the glue that binds community together.
-Following are misunderstandings Christians have about hospitality that kill community:
+In. reality true, biblical hospitality is the glue that binds community together.
+Following are four lies Christians believe about hospitality that can kill community and true closeness:

 Hospitality and entertaining are the same thing-